Terminus-Project/Terminus-Bot/README.md

 This script is experimental and will be subject to change before beta.

 *If you are in a low-memory environment, _do not_ use this script!*

+### MPD

+Interface with a Music Player Daemon script and optionally announce status changes to an IRC channel (useful for Internet radio stations).

+Commands:

+* MPD - Interact with MPD.
+Parameters:
+  * NEXT - Play the next track in the queue.
+  * PREVIOUS - Play the previous track in the queue.
+  * STOP - Stop playback.
+  * PLAY - Start or resume playback.
+  * PAUSE - Pause playback.
+  * NEXT? - Show the name of the next track that will be played.
+  * PLAYLIST? - Show information about the current queue.
+  * NP? - Show the currently playing track.
+  * AUDIO? - Show technical information about the currently playing track.
+  * DATABASE? - Show information about the MPD database.

 Commands: